-- All these securities will be equities or convertible bonds, so should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which the Category (first letter) should be E for equity or D for convertible bonds. - Any equities listed in Annex I, Tables 1 & 2, of the ITS on Main Indexes and Recognized Exchanges under the Capital Requirements Regulation (575/2013) (see ESMA draft Guidelines, p.131, para.344). - In its final Guidelines of January 2020, ESMA requires that parties should report equities as MEQU where these are considered as such pursuant to Commission Implementing Regulation 2016/1646.
-This states that "Regulation (EU) No 575/2013 states that equities or convertible bonds included in a main index may be used by institutions as eligible collateral.
+- All these securities will be equities or convertible bonds, so should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which the Category (first letter) should be E for equity or D for convertible bonds. - Any equities listed in Annex I, Tables 1 & 2, of the ITS on Main Indexes and Recognized Exchanges under the Capital Requirements Regulation (575/2013) (see ESMA draft Guidelines, p.131, para.344), which is Commission Implementing Regulation (EU) 2016/1646 of 13 September 2016. - In its final Guidelines of January 2020 (p.126, para.345), ESMA requires that parties should report equities as MEQU where these are considered as such pursuant to Regulation 2016/1646.
+ESMA states that "Regulation (EU) No 575/2013 states that equities or convertible bonds included in a main index may be used by institutions as eligible collateral.
 One of the eligibility criteria for collateral is that it should be sufficiently liquid.
 To be considered as main indices for the purposes of that Regulation, equity indices should therefore mainly consist of equities that can reasonably be expected to be realisable when an institution needs to liquidate them.
 This should be the case when at least 90 % of the components of an index have a free float of at least EUR 500,000,000 or, in the absence of information about free float, a market capitalisation of at least EUR 1,000,000,000" (see p.100, para.288).
+However, reporting parties should apply the criteria employed by Regulation 575/2013 but should refer instead to the tables in Regulation 2016/1646.
+Nor should reporting parties draw on the tables in ESMA's Final Report of 11 December 2019 proposing amendments to Regulation 2016/1646, including revised tables, as this has not yet been adopted by the EU Commission. - MEQU should include depository receipts where the issuer's other securities would be classified as MEQU.